PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Assets/Template_SelfStudyDay.md

 1. TOPIC: X hours
 2. TOPIC: X hours

+**Now, open your worklog and plan your day informed by the stand-up and today's schedule**

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!